Why move to Melbourne from the UK? Here are just a few reasons to live in Melbourne and Victoria when you migrate to Australia.

 Whlist Melbourne itself makes a strong claim to be the coffee capital of Australia, if not the world, you will be hard pressed to find a bad cup of coffee anywhere in the state of Victoria – they have got it down to a fine art.

 The only thing left for you to do is decide whether to order a flat white, a matcha latte, or an extra hot, strong, 3/4 decaf, 1/2 skinny, 1/2 soy ristretto.

 2) Great Housing

-The houses in Melbourne will be a big attraction for anyone moving from the UK.
+The houses in Melbourne and Victoria will be a big attraction for anyone moving from the UK.
 Rather than rows of similar looking semi-detached and terraced houses you’ll find Melbourne’s charming suburbs filled with unique and spacious detached houses.